simonsmh/notocjk/README.md

 HK fonts style is pending & waiting for Google solution in later android versions.

+Font weight in Firefox is not current (all be thin).

 Android 12 may crash in some app after installed version 10 and above with Magisk Hide enabled.
 See: (Chinese only, more details of logs in comments) https://t.me/magiskalpha/297

 ## Credit & Support